 In my years of work with literally dozens of nonprofits in public policy, education, health care, and religion, I strain to think of a single organization that had a “perfect” board.
 This is not at all a discredit to the many wonderful people I have met who gave generously of their time and treasure while serving in board positions—far from it.
 It’s just that too many boards are less than the sum of their parts.
 Assembling an effective governing board requires a very challenging mix of group dynamics and alignment with organizational needs, to say nothing of the individual personalities involved.

 All this calls to mind James Madison’s wistful quote that if only “men were angels,” these challenges would take care of themselves.
 Alas, that’s not the case, and that job falls to nonprofit leaders like you.
 In taking on this challenge, you’d do well to follow Madison’s lead, and design your board with the right mix of checks, balances, and written expectations needed to do the best it can in an imperfect world.

 It’s my goal to help purpose-driven organizations achieve their fundraising goals, craft clear and compelling communications, and achieve greater influence.
-Please let me know if and how I can be of help to you, feel free to shoot me an email at email@example.com, or check out our consulting services online at AmericanPhilanthropic.com and ongoing fundraising seminars throughout the year.
+Please let me know if and how I can be of help to you, feel free to shoot me an email at email@example.com, or check out our consulting services online at AmericanPhilanthropic.com and ongoing fundraising trainings and events throughout the year.